2. Library Overview¶

 However, the user can define in their application periodic time-events by inheriting from the

 Fast DDS has some added features that can be implemented and configured by the user in their application.
 These are outlined below.

 The discovery protocols define the mechanisms by which DataWriters publishing under a given Topic, and DataReaders subscribing to that same Topic are matched, so that they can start sharing data.
 This applies at any point in the communication process.
 Fast DDS provides the following discovery mechanisms:

-Server-Client Discovery.
-This discovery mechanism uses a centralized discovery architecture, where servers act as a hubs for discovery meta traffic.
+Discovery Server.
+This discovery mechanism uses a centralized discovery architecture, where servers act as hubs for meta traffic discovery.

 Static Discovery.
 This implements the discovery of DomainParticipants to each other but it is possible to skip the discovery of the entities contained in each DomainParticipant (DataReader/DataWriter) if these entities are known in advance by the remote DomainParticipants.

 Manual Discovery.
 This mechanism is only compatible with the RTPS layer.
 It allows the user to manually match and unmatch RTPSParticipants, RTPSWriters, and RTPSReaders using whatever external meta-information channel of its choice.